Finding the Best Places to Retire Since 2006!

 Tourism, energy, and agriculture contribute to the state's coffers.
 More than six million people visit Wyoming's national parks and monuments per year.
 Half of those visitors come to see stunning Grand Teton National Park and Yellowstone National Park.

-An important part of Wyoming's cowboy culture, farms and ranches are leading producers of beef, hay, sugar beets, and wool.
-A major source of coal, coalbed methane, and crude oil, the state also has rich reserves of trona and natural gas.
+Wyoming farms and ranches are leading producers of beef, hay, sugar beets, and wool.
+The state is a major source of coal, coalbed methane, and crude oil.
+It also has rich reserves of trona and natural gas.

 Nellie Tayloe Ross became the country's first female governor in 1925.
 No other woman has served as Wyoming governor since.